Richard O'Kane: World War II

 O'Kane was captured by the Japanese when Tang was sunk in the Formosa Strait by her own flawed torpedo (a circular run of a Mark 18) during a surface night attack on October 24–25, 1944.
 O'Kane lost all but eight members of his crew, and was at first secretly held captive at the Ōfuna navy detention center, then later moved to the regular army Omori POW camp.
+At the time of his release, O'Kane was near death; his weight was less than 100 pounds.
+He was immediately transferred to the hospital ship USS Benevolence (AH-13).

 Following his release, O'Kane received the Medal of Honor for "conspicuous gallantry and intrepidity" during his submarine's final operations against Japanese shipping.